Archaeology of Interior Alaska

 Dates: July 20-31, 2015

 Experience Alaskan archaeology from the field to the museum!
 This module will immerse students in the world of professional archaeology through field and laboratory based activities, with the intention of introducing them to potential career paths in archaeology and museum studies.
-Investigations in 2013 will focus on the Historic Chena town site or the Prehistoric Simpson site, both located along the Tanana River, Alaska (near the Rosie Creek subdivision).
-This prehistoric site has the potential to provide a great deal of information concerning the ways humans lived during prehistoric times.
+Investigations in 2014 will either focus on the Historic Chena town site or the Prehistoric Simpson site, both located along the Tanana River, Alaska (near the Rosie Creek subdivision).
+Both sites have the potential to provide a great deal of information concerning the ways humans lived in the Fairbanks area.